NextronSystems/thor-manual/usage/debugging.rst

 (Warning: this file gets overwritten with an update; Warning: intense scanning mode threatens the scan's and system's stability).

-THOR didn't initialize the IOCs or YARA rules with the correct type
+THOR fails to initialize custom rules with the correct type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It happens very often that users that prepare custom IOCs or YARA rules forget to include the correct keyword in the filename of the IOC or YARA